cryptictech/Docker-React/README.md

 # Docker-React-App
-A dockerfile to launch (Facebook's React App)[https://github.com/facebook/create-react-app].
+A dockerfile to launch [Facebook's React App](https://github.com/facebook/create-react-app).
 Let's make React development and deployment faster.

 Not an official image, but a convenient one.